mr4tt/zotbot/README.md

 - [https://twitter.com/zachsilberberg/status/1588731953150275584?s=20](https://twitter.com/zachsilberberg/status/1588731953150275584?s=20)

 # general_resources
+- [Surveillance Self-Defense](https://ssd.eff.org/) - We’re the Electronic Frontier Foundation, a member-supported non-profit working to protect online privacy for over thirty-five years.
+This is Surveillance Self-Defense: our expert guide to protecting you and your friends from online spying.
+Read the BASICS to find out how online surveillance works.
+Dive into our TOOL GUIDES for instructions...

 - [21 Facts About Throwing Good Parties](https://www.atvbt.com/21-facts-about-throwing-good-parties/) - Parties are a public service; here's how to throw them.

 - [CASCII](https://cascii.app/)